Best Online Degrees in: Religion

 Editor’s Picks: Online Schools for Religion

 The award for best value in a school offering an online bachelor’s degree in religion goes to Eastern New Mexico University.
-According to the National Center for Education Statistics, the estimated cost of tuition for full-time, beginning, undergraduate students at Eastern New Mexico was $4,147 for the 2011-2012 school year.
+According to the National Center for Education Statistics, the estimated cost of tuition for full-time, beginning, undergraduate students at Eastern New Mexico was $4,147.
 PayScale shows that graduates from Eastern New Mexico see an average of 3.1% to 3.3% return on investment.

 American Public University wins the award for best flexibility in a school offering an online bachelor’s degree in religion.
 Their courses are asynchronous, meaning students are not required to log into their class at a set time.
 Students can download their assignments and work on them whenever they like.
 Students can also choose to take each course in either an eight-week or 16-week session.
 The eight-week sessions are fast-paced and more intense, but they will allow students to earn their degrees in less time.

 The award for best career support in a school offering an online bachelor’s degree in religion goes to American Public University.
 Their Career Services staff will help students and alumni prepare and write their resumes and cover letters, learn interview techniques, and find internships, fellowships, and careers.
 They also provide numerous general and program-specific career tools and resources.

 Eastern New Mexico University is receiving the award for best financial support in a school offering an online bachelor’s degree in religion.
 According to the National Center for Education Statistics, 99% of the beginning full-time undergraduate students at Eastern New Mexico are receiving some type of financial aid.
 Aid in the form of grants and scholarships are being received by 95% of these students, totaling just under $3 million.